Kentipedia

 AI-driven Monitoring: Machine Learning and Anomaly Detection

 AI-driven monitoring leverages machine learning algorithms and advanced analytics to identify patterns, trends, and anomalies in network data.
-By automatically detecting performance degradation, potential security threats, and traffic changes, AI-driven monitoring enables network administrators to proactively address issues and maintain optimal network performance.
+Within a modern network observability platform, these techniques help sift signal from noise—automatically detecting performance degradation, potential security threats, and traffic changes so teams can proactively address issues and maintain optimal network performance.

 Recent advances in generative AI have already been incorporated into modern network monitoring systems such as Kentik NMS.
 Kentik AI allows NetOps professionals and non-experts alike to ask questions—and immediately get answers—about the current status or historical performance of their networks using natural language queries.
-This tool allow administrators to understand on-premises, hybrid, and multicloud networking environments from a single query engine.
-Because it combines network data from all sorts of protocols—including flow data, SNMP, streaming telemetry, containers, and cloud flow logs—Kentik AI enables unprecedented visibility into modern networks.
+This tool allows administrators to understand on-premises, hybrid, and multicloud networking environments from a single query engine.
+Because it combines network data from many protocols—including flow data, SNMP, streaming telemetry, containers, and cloud flow logs—Kentik AI enables unprecedented visibility into modern networks.

 Network Monitoring with AI: Charting Device CPU Usage in Kentik